thecodeferret/intro-to-git/git.md

 ---

 > **_Demo_:**
-> 1. Edit a file on Github.
+> 1. Edit a file on GitHub.
 2. Pull it's changes down.

 ---